pezosanta/duckietown_world_models/README.md

 # duckitown_world_models
-Implementation of World Models in the Duckitown simulated environment.
+Implementation of World Models in the Duckietown simulated environment.